Die Wissenschaft hinter Edibles – was Studien sagen

 How long does THC from edibles stay in the body?

-THC metabolites remain detectable for up to 7 days, and longer with regular consumption.
+THC metabolites can be detected for up to 7 days – sometimes longer with regular consumption.

 Are edibles safe?